1 to 2 weeks between exchange and completion

 Exchange contracts without a completion date

-When you buy a new build property you have to exchange contracts within 28 days after reserving the property.
+When you buy a new build property, you must exchange contracts within 28 days after reserving it.
 You are given an estimated time when the property will be built.
-The final build date can be delayed, however once the property has been signed off as completed by building control, the developers serves notice on you and you'll need to complete within 2 weeks.
+The final build date can be delayed; however, once the property is signed off as completed by building control, the developers serve notice on you, and you'll need to complete it within 2 weeks.

 Pros